SV Stahl Thale

 SV Stahl Thale is a German football club from Thale, Saxony-Anhalt.
-In 2013 the club had 1,012 members.

 History

 From the Kreisklasse to the Oberliga and East German cup winners

 SV Stahl Thale, then known as BSG EHW Thale, started playing in the Kreisklasse Quedlinburg in 1946, won the Bezirksklasse West in the 1948–49 season and achieved promotion to the DDR-Oberliga in 1950 after a 3–1 final win against BSG Hydrierwerk Zeitz and reaching third place in the promotion play-off round.
 They were also successful in the FDGB-Pokal, the East German cup, that year, beating BSG Finow 14–1, ZSG Schuhmetro Weißenfels 2–1 and BSG Märkische Volksstimme Babelsberg 3–2 to reach the final on 3 September 1950 at the Walter-Ulbricht-Stadion in East Berlin, where they beat fourth-placed Oberliga team BSG KWU Erfurt 4–0 in front of a crowd of 15,000 to clinch their first and only East German cup title.

 Thale started into their first Oberliga season in 1950–51 with the same successful team.
 At the end of the season, the club came in seventh with 17 wins from 34 matches and were the best promoted team of the season.
 Striker Werner Oberländer was the third-best goal scorer of the season with 31 goals.
 After a weaker 1951–52 season, where the club placed 13th out of 19 teams, they reached their best Oberliga result, placing fifth in the 1952–53 season.
 In the 1953–54 season, however, with only four wins and the worst goal difference of all teams with 28:59, Thale placed last and was relegated to the DDR-Liga.